spslater/tst-workspaces/README.md

 Select workspace to load in a new window from existing saved ones.

 ### Remove
-Currently doesn't do anything other than print the workspace bookmark info to the console.
+Removes the selected workspace from the storage and bookmarks.
+Permant change, no way to undo.

 ### Load from Bookmarks